A visual tool for creative teams to plan, present, communicate and share the collection

 Exporting to PowerPoint or PDF broke the link to live updates, creating constant back-and-forth and wasting a lot of time.

-CHALLENGE 01.
+REFRAMED CHALLENGE

 How might we connect creators and receivers, while keeping data live and updatable?